Welcome to Alive and Aware Practice.

 • radical philosophy of change

-Focusing embodies the Being/Allowing philosophy, as developed by Dr. Eugene Gendlin.
+This practice embodies the Being/Allowing philosophy, as developed by philosopher, Dr. Eugene Gendlin.

 • “It can be difficult to believe that within this stuck place, this self-sabotaging behavior, this painful feeling, lies a positive energy that knows how to live forward.”